 Adam's career began at the bottom, a place he quickly decided was not for him.
-He started as a tv commercial production assistant in New York City, which also happens to be his hometown.
-Motivated by a passion for production and the need to move out of his father’s apartment, Adam worked his way up to producing for some of advertising’s most creative and successful directors.
+Starting as a commercials production assistant in New York City, which also happens to be his hometown, Adam worked his way up to producing for some of advertising’s most creative and successful directors.

-Restless in commercials, Adam sought more creative freedom by writing, producing, directing and editing industrials for giants FedEx, Xerox, IBM, Merck, American Airlines and many others.
-Creating role playing scenarios generously layered with humor, Adam turned hundreds of hours of potentially mind numbing content into effective and award winning corporate programming.
+With a passion for production but restless in commercials, Adam found more creative freedom writing, producing, directing and editing industrials for giants FedEx, Xerox, IBM, Merck, American Airlines and many others.
+Creating role-playing scenarios generously layered with humor, Adam turned hundreds of hours of potentially mind- numbing content into effective and award-winning corporate programming.

-Growing weary of neckties and cubicles Adam set his sights on television and created “The Norton Project”, a 30 minute short, as his sample.
-Encouraged by awards from the Chicago Film Festival, The International Film and TV Festival of NY and the CINE Competition, Adam left the corporate world and headed to Los Angeles.
-Within a year “The Norton Project” attracted the interest of Nickelodeon, which launched the director's career.
+Eventually growing weary of neckties and cubicles, Adam next set his sights on broadcast television and created “The Norton Project," a 30-minute short as his sample.
+Encouraged by awards from the Chicago Film Festival, the International Film and TV Festival of NY and the CINE Competition, Adam left the corporate world and headed to Los Angeles.
+Within a year “The Norton Project” attracted the interest of Nickelodeon, and the director's TV career was launched.

-To date, Adam has directed over 300 hours of television for both the US and Canadian broadcast networks including ABC, ABC Family, Amazon, CBC, CityTV, Discovery, The Disney Channel, Disney XD, Family Channel, Fox, Global, Granada, Hallmark, Hulu, MTV, Netflix, Nickelodeon, Nick at Nite, The Movie Network, The Syfy channel, Showcase and YTV.
+To date, Adam has directed more than 450 episodes of television for the U.S. and Canadian broadcast networks including ABC, ABC Family, Amazon, CBC, CityTV, Discovery, The Disney Channel, Disney XD, Family Channel, Fox, Global, Granada, Hallmark, Hulu, MTV, Netflix, Nickelodeon, Nick at Nite, Paramount+, The Movie Network, The Syfy channel, Showcase and YTV.

 Adam finds writing in the third person a little weird and prefers to live in the present, which he does in Los Angeles.